 The Agency is a member of the multi-jurisdictional Cash4Life.
-Cash4Life is a lottery game conducted as a cooperative venture by nine states: New York, New Jersey, Pennsylvania, Virginia, Tennessee, Indiana, Georgia, Florida, and Maryland.
-The prize pools are shared on a percent of sales basis.
-Game accounting is conducted after each semi-weekly drawing.
+Cash4Life is a lottery game conducted as a cooperative venture by ten lotteries.
+The jackpot prize pools are shared on a percent of sales basis.
+Game accounting is conducted after each daily drawing.
 Settlements between members occur after each jackpot win.